 Tora!
 Tora!
 Tora!

-The first review on a site dedicated to the Mighty 8th has to be a film.
-The film.
+The film reviewed on a site dedicated to the Mighty 8th has to be this film.

 It is, of course, the outstanding 'Memphis Belle'.
 Made in 1990, it follows the crew of the eponymous Flying Fortress as they prepare for and fight through their 25th mission, the mission that completes their tour of duty.
 Based on the 1943 documentary 'Memphis Belle: A Story of a Flying Fortress', it has exceptional flight combat scenes that give, in very small part, a feel of how tough it must have been even for those who completed a tour of duty.